Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Methodology

 \section{Methodology}

 The following subsections outline the iLF theoretical background (\cref{sec:lf}) and the SHM tools considered (\cref{sec:dam}).
-Then, in \cref{sec:fra}, the proposed approach of using the iLF as a valid tool for SHM purposed is discussed
+Then, in \cref{sec:fra}, the proposed approach of using the iLF as a valid tool for SHM purposes is discussed.